12-Step Meetings in Detox

 Alcoholics Anonymous had its first start in a hospital setting where Bill W. would have better access to those struggling with alcohol addiction but quickly grew to become adopted in other cities and institutions.
 Though A.A.’s 12-step model made a distinction between self and a higher power, it does not discriminate between denominations, cultures, languages or races.
 Meetings quickly began to pop up among women, minorities and in prisons.

-Since the creation of Alcoholics Anonymous, new 12-step model groups have formed including Cocaine Anonymous, Marijuana Anonymous, Narcotics Anonymous, Overeaters Anonymous and Gamblers Anonymous, which all focus on recovery from negative patterns of behavior.
+Since the creation of Alcoholics Anonymous, new 12 step meetings near me model groups have formed including Cocaine Anonymous, Marijuana Anonymous, Narcotics Anonymous, Overeaters Anonymous and Gamblers Anonymous, which all focus on recovery from negative patterns of behavior.

 The 12 Steps Defined